captainjono/rxns/rxnapp.md

 # RxnsApp

-Reaction Appgs go all on the Rxns concept and drink the cool-aid when it comes to event-sourcing, being reliable, readily deployable and predictable to enhance and maintain.
+Reaction Appgs go all in the Rxns functional reactive patterns and drink the cool-aid when it comes to event-sourcing, being reliable, readily deployable and predictable to enhance and maintain.

+Get started with building your first reaction or learn more about what goes into them a primer on [App definitions](rxnapplifecycle.md)

-Often the following Charactoristics are observed:
+- Often the following Charactoristics are observed:

 * Use of [orchestration](ochstration.md) layers to coordinate API transactions driven by events
 * Reacts to changes in its internal and external state reliable fashion